djgoldsmith/BYO_CTF/README.md

 We can see the container that was created is called **byo_ctf_template**

-3. Use docker exec to drop a shell in the docker-constainer
+3. Use docker exec to drop a shell in the docker-container

 ```
 $ docker exec -it byo_ctf-template-1 /bin/bash